IARCbioinfo/MS_panNEN_organoids/README.md

 This repository contains the data and scripts used to produce the genomic Figures in the panNEN organoids manuscript Dayton et al. (In press; https://www.biorxiv.org/content/10.1101/2022.10.31.514549v1) and its associated data note Alcala et al. biorxiv (2023; https://www.biorxiv.org/content/10.1101/2023.08.31.555732v1).

 ## Data pre-processing
 We provide here the command lines used to process the RNA-sequencing and whole-genome sequencing (WGS) data.
-All processing was performed using the Nextflow pipelines freely available on this IARCbioinfo github account.
+All processing was performed using the Nextflow pipelines freely available on the github account of the bioinformatics platform of the international agency for research on cancer (https://github.com/IARCbioinfo).

 ### RNA-seq